star-hengxing/libuipc/docs/tutorial/scene.md

 ### Contact Element

 A contact element is one side of the pairwised contact model, which has no meaning itself.
-The contact element ID of two objects that are in contact with each other are used to find the contact model between them.
+The contact element IDs of two collided objects are used to find the contact model coefficients between them.

 ```cpp
 wood_contact.id(); // 1